 If your records include Custom Fields with a data type of Date or Date & Time, you will be able to arrange the calendar based on these fields too.

 Selecting a field to categorise your calendar by, automatically assigns a colour to every record with that value.
-By default there is a colour legend that is shown to the right of the calendar view to identify the meaning of each colour.
-For example, selecting Assigned To, will assign a colour to all records that are assigned to a particular user.
+By default there is a colour legend that appears in the side panel to the right of the calendar view to identify the meaning of each colour.
+For example, selecting 'Priority', will assign a colour to all records of a particular Priority.

 NOTE: When you select a new field to arrange your view by, or to categorise your records by, Workbooks dynamically updates the calendar view and does not require you to reload the page.

 Choosing which fields to display on a calendar entry

 You can choose to display any values from fields in your underlying record.
 For example, on an Activity Landing Page you might choose to display Status or Priority and on an Opportunity you might like to display, say, the Stage, Close Date and Amount.
 If you've generated your calendar from a Report rather than a Landing Page, you can only display values from the columns in your Report.

 The fields displayed are controlled by the grid at the bottom of the configuration window.
 To add a new field, simply press the 'Add' button at the bottom left.
 This will present you with a new row in the grid which gives you the option to select which field you want to display.
 The fields are displayed in the order in which they appear in the grid.
 To change the order in which the fields appear, drag and drop the relevant field into the desired positioning.